-Volumes handled at BFE increased by 24% in the first quarter of 2024 compared to the same period in the prior year.
-The improved volumes highlight the collective effort of this new venture and the Corporation's ability to maximize the value of its network.
-The Corporation's interest in BFE continues to provide Ceres and its subsidiary, Riverland Ag Corp., increased origination of its core products directly from growers in critical areas of North Dakota, enabling the Corporation to leverage the value of its terminal assets and to partner with growers to deliver unique value to customers.
-With experienced staff and productive facilities, BFE serves as a key bridgehead for Ceres to reach producers and offer solutions to end customers.
-Since the inception of the joint venture on June 3, 2022, BFE has been working very well, and the synergies created by being part of the Ceres network of assets and merchandising activities have exceeded management's expectations.
+The Corporation's interest in BFE and Farmers Grain continues to provide Ceres and its subsidiary, Riverland Ag Corp., increased origination of its core products directly from growers in critical areas of North Dakota, and Minnesota enabling the Corporation to leverage the value of its terminal assets and to partner with growers to deliver unique value to customers.
+With experienced staff and productive facilities, BFE and Farmers Grain serve as a key bridgehead for Ceres to reach producers and offer solutions to end customers.